Operations Window

 Parallel path and loop test

-A target module can be selected either using the dropdown menu in the Parallel Path panel, or by clicking on the module in the network plot.
-The selected module with input and output remains invariant after immersion, if the parallel path and loop test is satisfied.
+A selected module with input and output remains invariant after immersion, if the parallel path and loop test is satisfied.
 This test verifies whether

 - Every path from to passes through a node that is in the set of selected nodes;